A look at where we travelled to in 2015, in photos

 When it comes to travel, 2015 was another fantastic year for us, once more packed full of superlatives.
-In November we celebrated a milestone: our seven year travelversary.
+In November we celebrated a milestone: our seven-year travelversary.
 Yes, it really has been seven years since we moved to Kathmandu and began our nomadic lifestyle.

-So do we have the ‘seven year travel itch?
+So do we have the ‘seven-year travel itch?
 It seems not and although we managed to stick to our 2015 travel resolution of slowing things down, we still packed a lot in!
 We visited places that excited us, cultures that inspired us, and scenery that awed us.
 Nope, we’re not ready to hang up our backpacks just yet!

 Not surprisingly, we’ve taken a LOT of photographs this year.
-However, in this post, we have resisted the urge to include one of every town, city and village we visited in 2015 and have selected of few of our favourites from each country and included links, if you’d like to see more.
+However, in this post, we have resisted the urge to include one of every town, city and village we visited in 2015 and have selected of few of our favourites from each country and included links if you’d like to see more.
 We’ve also been light on the words because, quite frankly, most people don’t have the time to read long posts at this time of the year!

 So, here it is: Our 2015 in Photographs

 This year, for the second year running, we began and are now ending our year in Chiang Mai.
-This time it’s only for a 10-day ‘mini break’, but there could be a message there somewhere!
+This time it’s only for a 10-day ‘mini-break’, but there could be a message there somewhere!

 In February, we left Chiang Mai and flew to Bangladesh where we spent almost a month backpacking around the country.
 It was some of the most challenging travelling we’ve done for a long time but, in many respects, some of the most rewarding.
-Travelling in Bangladesh is all about the experience; it doesn’t have many ‘must see’ sights to tick off and although it may be clichéd to cite a country’s people as making a destination, this really is the case with Bangladesh.
+Travelling in Bangladesh is all about the experience; it doesn’t have many ‘must-see’ sights to tick off and although it may be clichéd to cite a country’s people as making a destination, this really is the case with Bangladesh.

 From being chased around paparazzi-style to have our photograph taken, to train journeys that took many hours longer than scheduled but resulted in friendships being formed out of casual meetings, and for hair-raising bus journeys, Bangladesh was truly memorable.

-Travelling by Rocket Paddle Steamer in Bangladesh
+The Rocket Paddle Steamer, Bangladesh

 See more: Our Photographs of Bangladesh